 Group Treasury at DB AG is responsible for DB Group financing.
 This ensures that all Group companies are able to borrow and invest funds at optimal terms and conditions.
 Before obtaining funds from external sources, we first conduct intra-Group financing transactions.
 When borrowing non-Group funds, DB AG takes out short-term loans in its own name, whereas long-term capital is generally obtained through the Group’s financing company, DB Finance.
 The funds are passed on to the Group companies as short-term credit lines, which can be utilized as part of cash pooling on internal current accounts and/or through fixed short-term credit, or in the form of long-term loans.

 The Group Treasury operates as an in-house bank, although it provides a service function rather than acting as a profit center.
 The Group companies conduct business dealings with the Group Treasury (foreign exchange transactions, cash pooling, cash investments and taking up of loans).
 The conditions are set in line with market rates according to the arm’s length principle.
-This means that the agreed interest rates are in line with those quoted by banks, assuming they were not intended to yield a profit.
+Current interest rates will be agreed and will also be quoted by banks if they had no profit forecast.
 Market rates also mean that credit margins are adjusted in line with creditworthiness: the credit margin for the infrastructure companies is largely in line with the credit margins of DB AG in the financial and capital market.
 The credit margins for non-infrastructure companies are higher and are based on an internal metric-based credit rating and the credit margins quoted on the capital market.

 Consolidation of the Group finance function in DB AG gives us a uniform market presence in the financial and capital markets, and allows us to achieve economies of scale and cost benefits.
 In addition, central Group financing enables us to adequately monitor financial transactions and achieve comprehensive risk management.